 - Product units per time (productivity of suppliers and the supply chain)

-- Milestones per time (productivity of employees in product development)
+- Milestones per time (productivity of employees in product development, such as mobile app development)

 References